 - Working Tax Credit run on, paid for four weeks after you stop qualifying for Working Tax Credit

 - the guaranteed part of State Pension Credit

 - Universal Credit and have net annual earnings not exceeding £7,400

 To check your eligibility against the criteria, use our EYPP online checker.

 - they are looked after by a local council for at least one day

 - they have left care through special guardianship

 - they are subject to a child arrangement order

-If you think the child qualifies under any of the criteria, email EDU-NurseryGrant3firstname.lastname@example.org or call 020 3373 0980.
+If you think the child qualifies under any of the 'in their own right' criteria, email EDU-NurseryGrant3firstname.lastname@example.org or call 020 3373 0980.